Sublinear-Time Computation in the Presence of Online Erasures

 \begin{definition}[Active witness] For $i \in [K]$, let $u_1, \dots, u_i$ denote the singleton queries made by \Alg{quadratic_t} up until a given timepoint of the fixed round.
 We say a witness $(v_1,\dots, v_{K}) \in (\{0,1\}^d)^{K}$ is {\em $i$-active} if \begin{enumerate} \item The first $i$ entries of the tuple are equal to $u_1, u_2, \dots, u_i$. \item All decoys involving $u_j$, where $j \leq i$, were nonerased right before $u_j$ was queried. \end{enumerate}

 \end{definition}

 Furthermore, let $A_i$ be a random variable denoting the number of active witnesses right after the $i$-th singleton query, and let $B_i$ denote the number of active witnesses right before the $i$-th singleton query.
 Let $B_1$ denote the number of witnesses at the beginning of the round, such that all singletons and decoys for the witness are nonerased.
 Note that $\Pr[W \cap \mathcal{G}] = \Pr[A_{K} = 1] = \E[A_{K}]$.
 To lower bound $\E[A_{K}]$, we first show a lower bound on $B_1$, obtained in turn by a lower bound on the total fraction of witnesses.
 We then bound the difference between $A_i$ and $B_{i+1}$ and show a relationship between $\E[A_i]$ and $\E[B_i]$ for general $i$.
-All expectations in this proof are over the choice of singletons $u_1, \dots, u_K \sim \{0,1\}^d$. \ifnum\journal=0 The proofs of Claims~\ref{clm:quadratic_witness}-\ref{clm:difference} appear in the full version of our work~\cite{KalemajRV21}. \else \fi
+All expectations in this proof are over the choice of singletons $u_1, \dots, u_K \sim \{0,1\}^d$.